bstuchel/chess/README.md

 # chess
-Chess app built on python using pygame
+Chess app built in python using pygame